eclipse-sumo/sumo/docs/web/docs/Netedit/neteditUsageExamples.md

 ## Creating a zipper merge

 1. use inspect mode to set junction type to 'zipper'.
 2. use connection mode to add 2 connections which enter the zipper junction with the same target lane.
-The second connection must be created with CTRL+Click to override conflict protection.
+The second connection must be created with <kbd>Ctrl</kbd> + <kbd>click</kbd> to override conflict protection.
-3. optionally: use inspect mode and enable 'show connections' (Alt+5).
+3. optionally: use inspect mode and enable 'show connections' (<kbd>Alt</kbd> + <kbd>5</kbd>).
 Click on the zipper connections (brown) and customize 'visibilityDistance' to set the range where vehicles start zipper merging.

 ![](../images/neteditZipper.png)